PermutaTriangle/comb_spec_searcher/README.md

                                  "".format(avoiding_with_prefix.prefix)))
 ```

-The final strategy we will need is one that peels of much as possible from the
+The final strategy we will need is one that peels off much as possible from the
 front of the prefix `p` such that the avoidance conditions are unaffected.
 This should then give a rule that is a cartesian product of the part that is
-peeled of together with the words whose prefix is that of the remainder of the
+peeled off together with the words whose prefix is that of the remainder of the
 original prefix.
-We call rule whose constructor is cartesian product a
+We call rules whose constructor is cartesian product a
 `DecompositionRule`.

 ```python